EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Method

-VAE is not directly applicable to data with missing values.
-Consider a partitioning that divides the variables into \emph{observed} variables $\mathbf{x}_O$ and \emph{unobserved} variables $\mathbf{x}_U$.
+VAEs are not directly applicable when data points have arbitrary subset of data entries missing.
+Consider the situation that the variables are divided into \emph{observed} variables $\mathbf{x}_O$ and \emph{unobserved} variables $\mathbf{x}_U$.
 In this setting, we would like to efficiently and accurately infer $p(\mathbf{z}|\mathbf{x}_O)$ and $p(\mathbf{x}_U|\mathbf{x}_O)$.
-One challenge in the above setting is that there are many possible partitioning of $\{U,O\}$.
-Therefore, classic approaches to train a VAE with variational bound and \emph{amortize} inference networks are no longer directly applicable.
-We propose to extend amortization to our \emph{partial} inference situation.
+One main challenge is that there are many possible partitions $\{U,O\}$, where the size of observed variables might vary.
+Therefore, classic approaches to training a VAE with the variational bound and amortized inference networks are not applicable.
+We propose to extend amortized inference to handle partial observations.